Sustainability

 Metrics and targets

 The Group has set medium- to long-term targets of achieving a 50% reduction in CO2 emissions in fiscal 2030 relative to those of fiscal 2019*, and carbon neutrality by fiscal 2050*.
-In addition, as metrics for achieving the targets, we have newly set renewable electricity use at 70% or more in fiscal 2030 and 100% in fiscal 2050 at our group's all facilities.
+In addition, as metrics for achieving the targets, we have set renewable electricity use at 70% or more in fiscal 2030 and 100% in fiscal 2050 at our group's all facilities.
+To reach these targets, we are promoting various initiatives to reduce CO2 emissions, including using renewable electricity at group facilities.

 For each of the initiatives in promoting the transition toward a decarbonized society in the reinsurance business and in asset management, we have set specific targets and have been promoting activities to achieve them.